Reductions in Force

 - Date Reviewed:

 - Vice President and Chief Human Resources Officer

 I. POLICY AND GENERAL STATEMENT

-The University of Texas Health Science Center at Houston (“university”) attempts to provide a stable work environment for its employees; however, circumstances may occasionally arise that will necessitate making reductions to the work force.
-This policy applies to all benefits-eligible classified employees, with the exception of School of Public Health employees who are funded at least 50% by contracts and/or grants.
-School of Public Health employees who fall within the above category are subject to termination upon the earliest of the following:
+The University of Texas Health Science Center at Houston (“University”) attempts to provide a stable work environment for its employees; however, circumstances may occasionally arise that will necessitate making reductions to the work force.
+This policy applies to all benefits-eligible classified employees, with the exception of employees who are funded at least 50% by contracts and/or grants.
+Employees who are funded at least 50% by contracts and/or grants are subject to termination upon the earliest of the following:

 - expiration of the source of funds; or,

 - cancellation or discontinuation of the project, program or activity which created the position.